H4S2O8/EnglishAnswerGenerator/answerWeek1.md

 Which is preferred in academic writing?

 **Answer2:**
-A basic knowledge of diction may be of help.
-I. Levels off Words The words that are often used may be divided, from a stylistic point of view, into three types: formal, common, and informal Formal words may also be called learned words, or literary words, or “big" words.
 They mainly appear in formal writing, such as scholarly or theoretical works, political and legal documents, and formal lectures and addresses.
 Many such words contain three or more than three syllables; most of them are of Greek or Latin origin.
+They are seldom used in daily conversation, except for special purposes.

-Answer start at 577 and end at 1094
+Answer start at 848 and end at 1166

 **AnswerSpan2:**
-Formal words
+formal writing, such as scholarly or theoretical works, political and legal documents, and formal lectures and addresses.
+Many such words contain three or more than three syllables

- Answer start at 189 and end at 201
+ Answer start at 21 and end at 201